-Defined terms contained in NI 81-102, National Instrument 14-101 Definitions and MI 11-102 have the same meaning in this decision unless otherwise defined.
+Terms defined in National Instrument 14-101 Definitions have the same meaning if used in this decision, unless otherwise defined.

-This Decision is based on the following facts represented by the Filer:
+This decision is based on the following facts represented by IGIM:

 1. IGIM is a corporation continued under the laws of Ontario.
-It is or will be the trustee and the manager of the Funds, and in most cases is or will be the portfolio advisor of the Funds.
-The head office of IGIM is in Winnipeg, Manitoba.
+It is the trustee, portfolio advisor and manager of the Top Fund.
+IGIM's head office is in Winnipeg, Manitoba.